seanmil/contributor-summit-project/PROJECTS.md

   use it, etc. Maybe you could even wire up [an external library](https://github.com/CocoaPods/Molinillo) to do the hard work for you.

+* Port the `augeasproviders_core` library to the new Resource API to be used as an alternative base to build parsing providers.

 * None of these look exciting?
 Check the [forks](../../network/members) and see if you can join an existing project.